 “It took me a long time to make peace with myself,” Martens said.
 “I blamed myself too because I believed what Hitler had said, even though I was just a child.
-We didn’t know what really went on, and that we would be taken away if we didn’t do what Hitler wanted us to do.
+We didn’t know what really went on, and we would be taken away if we didn’t do what Hitler wanted us to do.
 And we did it willingly, with all our heart, but that was the start of my guilt.
-It’s taken me this long to process what I felt I had done, just like anybody else who had actually killed a person.”
+It’s taken me this long to process what I felt I had done, just like anybody who had actually killed a person.”

-“After the war when I was liberated, I took some kind of a stick and went into a Nazi house,” Jacoby said.
+“After the war, when I was liberated, I took some kind of a stick and went into a Nazi house,” Jacoby said.
 “I broke all the porcelains that I could see.
 There was no leadership, nobody to tell us what to do.
 When you’re angry, you don’t ask permission for anything.
 You do what you have to do to release.
 So the day after we were liberated, that’s what we did.
 We destroyed.
 And after the day was over, we sat down and cried.”

 Martens and Jacoby concluded their stories by urging students to actively participate in their communities to prevent the possibility of similar atrocities from recurring in the future.

 “I want you all to remember that you are all responsible for each other,” Jacoby said.
-“You are not responsible for what happened, but you’re responsible now for your behavior.
+“You are not responsible for what has happened, but you’re responsible now for your behavior.
 You are responsible to know that [a similar atrocity] can happen if you close your eyes, if you don’t want to see what is happening in this world.
-But you can not isolate yourselves because you think you are not like that.
+But you cannot isolate yourselves because you think you are not like that.
 You are part of the people around you, and you are as responsible as I am for human behavior.
 So, it is your job to remember.
 Remember what you heard from me and from Ursula.
-It is my hope that your generation will never allow what happened to my generation happen again.”
+It is my hope that your generation will never allow what happened to my generation to happen again.”